onli/feedtragon/README.md

 to start.

-# Requirements
+## Requirements

 Ruby 2.1.0 or greater

+# Client Access

+First, set a password in the settings, then point your app to the url of your installation.
+Currently the Google Reader Api is implemented, the reference client is [News+](https://play.google.com/store/apps/details?id=com.noinnion.android.newsplus) with the [Google Reader Plugin](https://play.google.com/store/apps/details?id=com.noinnion.android.newsplus.extension.google_reader).